 Relax in more premium lounges around the world

-If you are member (equivalent to the oneworld Emerald or Sapphire tiers), or you are traveling in a First or Business Class cabin on any oneworld member airline, you can access some 600 airport lounges throughout the world.
+If you are member (equivalent to the oneworld Emerald or Sapphire tiers), or you are traveling in a First or Business Class cabin on any oneworld member airline, you can access about 620 premium airport lounges throughout the world.
 This means you can relax or catch up with work in comfort and style before departure.